Jiuzhouh/Uncertainty-Aware-Language-Agent/README.md

 - LLaMA2-70B: `python run_mmlu_llama2.py`

 For different settings (standard, cot, react, uala), change the `mode` variable in script.
+The uala setting here is UALA-S+Backoff, to use Oracle, set the `oracle` variable in script as `True`.

 ## 🎯 Results